 Who is defined as a Person with Significant Control (PSC)?

-For most small businesses the 3 most likely criteria that would make an individual a Person with Significant Control are as follows:
+For most small businesses, the three most likely criteria that would make an individual a Person with Significant Control are as follows:

-Additional criteria apply for individuals who have the right to exercise significant influence or control over the company or over a trust, and for companies who exert influence or control.
-You can find the full details of these more complex situations here.
+Additional criteria apply for individuals who have the right to exercise significant influence or control over the company or over a trust and for companies that exert influence or control.
+The full details of these more complex situations are here.

 How do I create a PSC register for my company?